Bruce Saville (businessman): Early career

 Saville started working in the Sales and Service division of Goodyear in Ontario.
 He was required to create 10-page summary reports using a manual calculator and data from a 4-foot thick computer printout generated monthly.
 Saville sought to computerize this process.
 He brought the idea of computerization to Goodyear's IT department; they replied they were too busy.

 At Saville's next hockey game, he approached a hockey team member who was a systems analyst.
 At the following hockey game, his teammate came with five volumes of Cobol programming manuals.

 Saville read the manuals, then developed a system which he took to the Goodyear IT department, which ran it and worked.
 This was Saville's first entry into the computer industry.
 He then proceeded to work as a systems analyst at Goodyear and then Canada Systems Group.

 In 1974, Saville was hired at Northern Telephone as Manager of Computer Programming.

 Saville Systems

-In Edmonton in 1982, he established BASA which provided billing solutions to telecommunication companies.
+In Edmonton in 1981, he established Saville Systems, which provided billing solutions to telecommunication companies.
 The company grew with the industry and customers included AT&T, Sprint, Unitel, Deutsche Telekom, and Nippon Telecom.
 The company eventually attained 1,700 employees.

-In October 1999, the company was bought by ADC Telecommunication.
+In October 1999, the company was bought by ADC Telecommunications.
 ADC was eventually bought by Intec Telecom Systems of Great Britain.

 After Saville Systems

 With the money from the sale, Saville established the Saville Interest Group.
 He was president.

 From 1998 to 2008 he was one of three senior investors in the Edmonton Oilers.
-During this time he also billeted a Czech Oilers player.
+During this time he also billeted Czech Oilers player Ales Hemsky.

 On April 5, 2010, it was announced that Saville would join the board of Serenic Corporation.